 הא לחמא עניא די אכלו אבהתנא בארעא דמצרים. כל דכפין ייתי ויכל. כל דצריך ייתי ויפסח. השתא הכא. לשנה הבאה בארעא דישראל. השתא עבדי. לשנה הבאה בני חורין

 Ha lachma anya di achalu avahatana b'ara d'Mitzrayim.
 Kal dichfin yeitei v'yeichul.
 Kal ditzrich yeitei v'yifsach.
 Hashata hacha, l'shanah haba'ah b'ara d'Yisrael.
 Hashata avdei.
 L'shana haba'ah b'nei chorin.

-This is the bread of affliction, the poor bread our ancestors ate as slaves in Egypt.
+This is the bread of affliction that our ancestors ate in the land of Egypt.
 Let all who are hungry come and eat.
-Let all who are needy share the hope of this Passover celebration.
-This year we are here, next year may we be in the land of Israel.
-This year we are still in bonds, next year may we all be free.
+Let all who are in need come and celebrate Passover.
+Now we are here.
+Next year in the land of Israel.
+Now we are slaves.
+Next year we will be free.

 Haggadot.com is a project of Custom & Craft Jewish Rituals, Inc (EIN: 82-4765805), a 501(c)(3) tax-exempt California public benefit corporation.
 Your gift is tax deductible to the extent allowed by law.